cara380nm/candlekeep/rex.md

    - Mr fluffy (atop roomba).
 Pseudodragon stuffed toy.
 Squeeze to make pseudodragon noises
  - Statue of a cat that purrs when you pet it
  - Glass fishbowl - put water in and a fish illusion appears
+ - Folding screen with a magic self-cleaning toilet
+ - Magic cupboard.
+If the cabinet door is closed, a bell rings.
+When the door is reopened, the previous contents are gone and the cabinet's shelves are filled with foodstuffs—fresh bread, dried meat, flasks of clear water, fruit, sweet cakes, and more.
+Once used, this property of the cabinet cannot be used again for 24 hours.

 ## Equipment
  - Clothing: